 Following a traumatic event, your child may be agitated or confused, afraid of everything, and feel helplessness, anger, sadness, horror, and denial.
 Children who undergo repeated trauma may develop a coping mechanism called dissociation, which is an emotional numbing to reduce or block the pain of the event.
 You may notice your child refuses to go to places that remind him or her of the event as he or she becomes increasingly depressed, withdrawn, and detached from his or her feelings.
 These symptoms can last for months to years after the trauma.

 Once a traumatic event or events have occurred in a child’s life, early intervention is necessary and essential to the child’s continued growth and development.
-A day treatment program is one of the best ways for a child to come to terms with the trauma and avoid any long-lasting ill-effects of the event.
-A program that offers a multidisciplinary team of childhood specialists under one roof is one of the best ways to cope with the aftereffects of trauma and PTSD, as it allows for collaboration among the disciplines in order to provide the best treatment plan for a child who struggles with PTSD.
+A day treatment center is one of the best ways for a child to come to terms with the trauma and avoid any long-lasting ill-effects of the event.
+A mental health clinic that offers a multidisciplinary team of childhood specialists under one roof is one of the best ways to cope with the after-effects of trauma and PTSD, as it allows for collaboration among the disciplines in order to provide the best treatment plan for a child who struggles with PTSD.

-At Ascent Children’s Health Services, we realize that each family who brings their child to us is a unique family unit and that each child who needs our help is an individual with his or her own needs and life experiences.
+At Ascent Children’s Health Services in Arkansas, we realize that each family who brings their child to us is a unique family unit and that each child who needs our help is an individual with his or her own needs and life experiences.
 We never take a one-size-fits-all approach to PTSD treatment in children.
-Instead, we focus upon the child’s needs and experiences to guide us to a treatment plan that allows for healing of the whole child – mind, body, and spirit.
-Ascent strives to enhance the emotional, social, cognitive, and physical development of each child we meet and promote independence and hope for recovery.
-Ascent ensures that each child who comes to us for help gets the most appropriate and effective level and types of treatment he or she needs to heal.
+Instead, we focus on the child’s needs and experiences to guide us to a treatment plan that allows for healing of the whole child – mind, body, and spirit.
+Ascent’s treatment center strives to enhance the emotional, social, cognitive, and physical development of each child we meet and promote independence and hope for recovery.
+Ascent’s mental health clinic ensures that each child who comes to us for help gets the most appropriate and effective level and types of treatment he or she needs to heal.

 Treatment Options for PTSD at Ascent Children’s Health Services